Airsoft guns are becoming more and more popular, but relatively few parents understand exactly what airsoft guns are and how they work.

 The most important pieces of gear are those related to safety.

 Some folks try to get away with just a pair of eyeglasses, which, if you’re an adult, is okay.
-However, my kids play in nothing short of glasses and a face mask.
+However, my kids play in nothing short of eye protection and a face mask.

 You can purchase a face mask with built-in goggles, or a mesh-mount mask to which you can add your own glasses.
 Whichever style you choose is fine.